Center for Ministry

 IS THERE IS A COST FOR PARTICIPATION IN THIS PROGRAM?

-Each participant will be asked to pay a fee of $500.
+Each participant will be asked to pay a fee of $500 and their place of ministry to also pay a fee of $500.
 The cost of this program is expensive, and we believe a commitment for each participant is important.
 This will be the only cost to the participant.
 All other cost are covered by the TIM program.
-There are a small number of scholarships available.
+There are a small number of scholarships available the participant's fee.

 CAN I PARTICIPATE IF I AM A CLERGYWOMAN IN MINISTRY OUTSIDE OF THE LOCAL CHURCH (SUCH AS AT A NON-PROFIT, UNIVERSITY, ETC.)?